IRS Forms

 Here is a simple workflow your team can apply immediately:

-- Populate recipient fields before signature.
+• Populate recipient fields before signature.
 Enter the IVES participant on line 5a and, if applicable, the client company on line 5d.
-The IRS rejects forms with multiple companies listed or blank fields.
+The IRS rejects forms with multiple companies listed, blank fields, or 'NA' entries on line 5d – if the IVES participant is also the client company, repeat the IVES participant's information on line 5d rather than leaving it blank or writing NA.
 Do not use c/o or DBA on the October 2022 revision.

-- Obtain clear signatures and dates.
-If you use electronic signatures, follow the IRS e‑signature rules.
+• Obtain clear signatures and dates.
+If you use electronic signatures, follow the IRS e‑signature rules and confirm the IVES participant has opted into the Electronic Signature program (a standard e‑signature is not automatically valid for 4506‑C – only opted-in IVES participants can accept it, and the Electronic Signature checkbox on the form must be marked).
 If the e‑signature box is checked but the signature is wet ink, the IRS will reject it.
 The signature date must appear in the signature date field.

 Personal Versus Business, And The “Four‑Year” Rule